macrocosm-os/data-universe/README.md

 Fresh data is more valuable than old data, and data older than a certain threshold is not scored.

-As of Dec 11th, 2023 data older than 7 days is not scored.
-We expect to extend this value in the near future.
+As of Dec 11th, 2023 data older than 30 days is not scored.
+This may increase in future.

 ### 2) Data Desirability

 Data Universe defines a DataDesirabilityMap that defines which types of data are desirable (and which types are undesirable).
-Data deemed desirable is scored more highly, and undesirable data will be scored negatively.
+Data deemed desirable is scored more highly.
+Data deemed undesirable is scored negatively.

 The DataDesirabilityMap will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for each update.